 The most Internet-appropriate artworks turn into group efforts, perhaps shifting one parameter this year and another parameter the next, always exploring past the art's own edge.

-The more people get involved in an artwork, the more interesting it is.
-And in a medium that makes copying so easy, attempts to restrict distribution are probably not worth the effort—particularly if such efforts prevent the reuse of material that is one of the most interesting parts of the Internet experience.
+In a medium that makes copying so easy, attempts to restrict distribution are probably not worth the effort—particularly if such efforts prevent the reuse of material that is one of the most interesting parts of the Internet experience.

 Thus, at least some of the most important artwork is accessible to anyone on the Internet, free of charge.
 This does not mean, however, that the old notion of the public domain will be retrieved.
 New art is likely to have licenses that assure certain rights to the original author as well as the viewers.